MicrosoftDocs/windows-itpro-docs/windows/keep-secure/device-guard-deployment-guide.md

 After you complete these steps, the Device Guard audit policy .xml file (DeviceGuardAuditPolicy.xml) will be available on your desktop.
 You can now use this file to update the existing code integrity policy that you ran in audit mode by merging the two policies.
-For instructions on how to merge this audit policy with the existing code integrity policy, see the [Merge code integrity policies](#merge_code_integrity) section.
+For instructions on how to merge this audit policy with the existing code integrity policy, see the [Merge code integrity policies](#merge-code-integrity) section.

 **Note**
-You may have noticed that you did not generate a binary version of this policy as you did in the [Create code integrity policies from golden PCs](#create_code_golden) section.
+You may have noticed that you did not generate a binary version of this policy as you did in the [Create code integrity policies from golden PCs](#create-code-golden) section.
 This is because code integrity policies created from an audit log are not intended to run as stand-alone policies but rather to update existing code integrity policies.

-###
+### <a href="" id="merge-code-integrity"></a>

 **Merge code integrity policies**

 When you develop code integrity policies, you will occasionally need to merge two policies.
 A common example is when a code integrity policy is initially created and audited.
 Another example is when you create a single master policy by using multiple code integrity policies previously created from golden PCs.
 Because each Windows 10 machine can have only one code integrity policy, it is important to properly maintain these policies.
 In this example, audit events have been saved into a secondary code integrity policy that you then merge with the initial code integrity policy.

 **Note**
-The following example uses the code integrity policy .xml files that you created in the [Create code integrity policies from golden PCs](#create_code_golden) and [Audit code integrity policies](#audit_code_integrity) sections.
+The following example uses the code integrity policy .xml files that you created in the [Create code integrity policies from golden PCs](#create-code-golden) and [Audit code integrity policies](#audit-code-integrity) sections.
 You can follow this process, however, with any two code integrity policies you would like to combine.